The HertsCam Network

 Flip the System

 HertsCam is proud to be associated with the publication of Flip the System edited by Jelmer Evers and Rene Kneyber, two Dutch teachers who have brought together many notable academics, teachers and commentators to write about the alternative to global de-professionalisation - 'a more humane, a more democratic approach to education’.
-One of the chapters in this book was written by David Frost and John Bangs.
+One of the chapters in this book - Non-Positional Teacher Leadership: Disttibuted Leadership and Self-efficacy - was written by David Frost and John Bangs.

 Supporting the growth Students as Leaders